ed9711/File-synchronization-system/README.md

 # File-synchronization-system
 File synchronization system that copies files from source file tree to destination file tree.
-Use multiple processes in parallel to speed up the task.
+Allow users to copy and manage files stored in different locations.

 Project from CSC209